ayushgun/website/posts/markdown/branch_optimization_and_cache_locality.md

 }
 ```

-This approach, however, requires prior knowledge about the data and an extra sorting step, which may not be practical or efficient in all cases.
+This approach, however, requires prior knowledge about the data and an extra partitioning step, which may not be practical or efficient in all cases.
 Therefore, it should be applied judiciously.

 ## Cache Locality